Looking for a running smartwatch that’ll accurately track your runs, and help you get more from them? We hear you.

 Whatever the case, the Surge’s internals cannot be disputed.
 It has GPS and heart-rate monitoring, and it even has an altimeter to track elevation (a useful application of this being it tracks how many flights of stairs you climb a day).
 Because it has GPS, you can leave your smartphone at home when our running and the Surge will track your runs perfectly.

-The TomTom Spark 3 bridges the gap between fitness tracker and smartwatch.
-It offers push notifications and Bluetooth music streaming like a smartwatch should, but transcends Android Wear’s fitness tracking capability with TomTom’s specialised OS.
+The TomTom Spark 3rd Edition bridges the gap between fitness tracker and smartwatch.
+It offers push notifications and Bluetooth music streaming as a smartwatch should but transcends Android Wear’s fitness tracking capability with TomTom’s specialized OS.